 Because of many things, Forney is a great place for families with children to consider.
 First of all, many other families with children live here, making Forney a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Forney has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Forney’s overall crime rate is lower than average for the country.

-The overall education level of Forney is somewhat higher than in the average US city of 21.84%: 27.76% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Forney is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.79% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Forney in 2010 was $27,994, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $111,976 for a family of four.
-However, Forney contains both very wealthy and poor people as well.
+The per capita income in Forney in 2018 was $32,152, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $128,608 for a family of four.

-Forney is a somewhat ethnically-diverse city.
+Forney is an extremely ethnically-diverse city.
 The people who call Forney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forney residents report their race to be White, followed by Black or African-American.
 Forney also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.87% of the city’s residents.
-Important ancestries of people in Forney include Irish, English, French , and Scots-Irish.
+People of Hispanic or Latino origin account for 17.78% of the city’s residents.
+Important ancestries of people in Forney include German, English, Irish, Scottish, and French.

 The most common language spoken in Forney is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.